smikitky/node-multi-integer-range/README.md

 console.log(mr.parse('3,\t8-3,2,3,\n10, 9 - 7 ')); // [[2, 10]]
 ```

 By default, the string parser does not try to parse unbounded ranges or negative integers.
 You need to pass an `options` object to modify the parsing behavior.
-To avoid ambiguity, all negative integers must always be enclosed in parentheses (sorry for the wacky syntax!).
+To avoid ambiguity, all negative integers must always be enclosed in parentheses.
 If you don't like the default `parse()`, you can always create and use your custom parsing function instead, as long as it returns a normalized `MultiIntegerRange`.

 ```ts
 console.log(mr.parse('7-')); // throws a SyntaxError